Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Experiments

 \subsection{Generality of Local Consistency Loss}

 We use the proposed local consistency loss to improve the performance of several classical point cloud registration models, including DCP \cite{wang2019deep}, PRNet \cite{wang2019prnet}, IDAM \cite{li2020iterative}, and DeepGMR \cite{yuan2020deepgmr}.
 All models are trained on the first 20 categories and tested on the rest 20 categories in ModelNet40.
-Table \ref{table4} indicates that being equipped with local consistency loss enables both the correspondence-based and correspondence-free registration methods to estimate more accurate transformation parameters.
+Tab. \ref{table4} indicates that being equipped with local consistency loss enables both the correspondence-based and correspondence-free registration methods to estimate more accurate transformation parameters.
+Specifically, using local consistency loss enables the rotation errors of DCP, PRNet, IDAM, and DeepGMR to decrease by about 10\% in terms of RMSE and MAE.
 Therefore, the proposed local consistency loss is a generic method complementary to the existing point cloud registration techniques.